Tornadoes of 1957: May 12–17

-May 19–21
+May 19–22

-On May 19, a brief, but rare F1 tornado struck the east-southeast side of West Park, California in the southwestern suburbs of Fresno, kicking off a violent outbreak sequence of 57 tornadoes across the Great Plains and Midwest.
-The next day started with a weak, but unusually long-tracked F0 tornado that struck Burlington, Colorado and areas west of St. Francis, Kansas along a 70.1 mile path.
-Later, a large, long-tracked F4 tornado struck Huscher, Kansas along a 44.6 mile path.
+On May 19, a brief, but rare F1 tornado struck the east-southeast side of West Park, California in the southwestern suburbs of Fresno, kicking off a violent outbreak of 59 tornadoes across the Great Plains and Midwest.
+The next day started with a weak, but unusually long-tracked F0 tornado that struck Burlington, Colorado and areas west of St. Francis, Kansas along a 70.1-mile path.
+Later, a large, long-tracked F4 tornado struck Huscher, Kansas along a 44.6-mile path.
 Later, an F3 tornado hit Rice, Kansas in rural Cloud County.
-The worst tornado than touched down southwest of Williamsburg, Kansas and moved northeast becoming a large, long-tracked, .25-mile-wide F5 tornado.
-It struck Southern Ottawa, before striking South Kansas City, Missouri, and Ruskin Heights, killing 44 and injuring 207 along its 69.4 mile path.
-Another F3 tornado hit rural Franklin County, striking areas that the F5 tornado hit just an hour earlier.
+The worst tornado then touched down southwest of Williamsburg, Kansas and moved northeast, becoming a large, long-tracked, .25-mile-wide F5 tornado.
+It struck Southern Ottawa, before striking South Kansas City, Missouri, and Ruskin Heights, killing 44 and injuring 207 along its 69.4-mile path.
+Another F3 tornado hit rural Franklin County, striking areas that the F5 tornado had hit just an hour earlier.
 Later, the final tornado of the day struck Tamaha and Sallisaw, Oklahoma at F3 strength, injuring one.

 More casualties and destruction occurred the next day.
 An F4 tornado passed near Harris, and Rush City, Minnesota just east of the border with Wisconsin, injuring two.
 In Missouri, a .25-mile-wide F3 tornado then struck the town of Doss, injuring another two.
 Later, another large, destructive F3 tornado hit Belgrade, Irondale, Leadwood, and Desloge, killing seven and injuring 50.
 A larger and stronger, 500-yard wide F4 tornado tore through the rural towns of Fremont (where F5 damage may have occurred) and Van Buren killing seven and injuring 75.
 Later, a large F2 tornado hit Monticello injuring two.
 In Illinois, an F3 tornado struck Alto Pass and Makanda before another F3 tornado impacted Good Hope.
-The final tornado to cause casualties was a brief, but strong F2 storm that then injured two in rural Warrick County, Indiana.
+A brief, but strong F2 tornado then injured two in rural Warrick County, Indiana.

-In the end, 11 states saw tornadoes in this outbreak sequence.
-There were 59 fatalities and 341 injuries.

-May 22–23

-Tornado activity continued in between the two larger outbreak sequences.
 On May 22, an F3 tornado injured four west of Malone, Texas.
 After that, an F1 tornado injured two in rural Ellis County, Texas.
 Later, another F1 tornado injured one in rural Bossier Parish, Louisiana.

+In the end, 11 states saw tornadoes in this outbreak sequence.
+There were 59 fatalities and 341 injuries.

+May 23

-May 23 saw no casualties, although the final tornado of the day caused F3 damage as it passed directly through Monticello, Arkansas.
-Overall, 23 tornadoes touched down and seven people were injured.
+Between the two outbreaks, five tornadoes touched down on May 23.
+There were no casualties, although the final tornado of the day caused F3 damage as it passed directly through Monticello, Arkansas.